line/conditional/README.md

 ## Easy to debug

 `ConditionContext` contains useful information for debugging conditional expression.
-Execution logs of conditional expression can be seen in `ctx.logs()`.
-Here, let's look at the execution logs for asynchronous conditional expression.
+Match logs of conditional expression can be seen in `ctx.logs()`.
+Here, let's look at the match logs for asynchronous conditional expression.
 ```java
 var a = Condition.async(ctx -> true).alias("a");
 var b = Condition.async(ctx -> false).alias("b");